KraigM/homebridge-wink/README.md

   * On/Off Functions.
   * For the Outlink, uses the power usage to determine if on or off.
   * Does not report actual power usage due to limitation in HomeKit Interface.
+  * Can be added to Homekit as a fan using fan_ids optional configuration field.
 * Garage Doors
   * Open/Close Wink-connected garage doors.
   * Report battery status to HomeKit.